 The CPA Exam is a formidable hurdle in your accounting career.
 With a pass rate of about 45% on each section, the level of difficulty is obvious.
 The good news, though, is that about 75% of all candidates (first-time and re-exam) sitting for each examination eventually pass.
 The authors believe that the first-time pass rate could be higher if candidates would be more careful.
-Seven common mistakes that many candidates make are
+Eight common mistakes that many candidates make are

 - 1. Failure to understand the exam question requirements - 2.
-Misunderstanding the supporting text of the problem - 3.
+Misunderstanding the supporting text of the question - 3.
 Lack of knowledge of material tested, especially recently issued pronouncements - 4.
 Failure to develop proficiency with computer-based testing and practice tools such as electronic research databases and spreadsheets - 5.
 Inability to apply the solutions approach - 6.
 Lack of an exam strategy (e.g., allocation of time) - 7.
-Sloppiness and logical errors
+Sloppiness and computational errors - 8.
+Failure to proofread and edit

 These mistakes are not mutually exclusive.
 Candidates may commit one or more of the above items.
 Remind yourself that when you decrease the number of common mistakes, you increase your chances of successfully becoming a CPA.
 Take the time to read carefully the exam question requirements.
 Do not jump into a quick start, only to later find out that you didn't understand what information the examiners were asking for.
 Read slowly and carefully.
 Take time to recall your knowledge.
 Respond to the question asked.
-Apply an exam strategy such as allocating your time among all question formats.
-Do not spend too much time on the multiple-choice testlets, leaving no time to spend on preparing your simulation responses.
-Write neatly and label all answer sections.
+Apply an exam strategy such as allocating your time among all testlets.
 Answer questions quickly but precisely, avoid common mistakes, and increase your score.